andrewchambers/are-hashmaps-better/README.md

 # Conclusions

-The hypothesis seemed to be approximately right, but I wouldn't draw any conclusions or take it seriously.
+The hashmap was still faster than I expected, the linear lookup seemed to be equal around N=5, but was not much slower at N=8.
+I wouldn't take this seriously, but it was fun.